shortavius/2025-atldevcon-labs/instructions.md

     hrtbt   - sends commands to the heartbeat module add a <?> after the command to get more help (hrtbt ?)

+## Lab 05-B

+For the next help message, we are going to add a new module that handles the processing the <hrtbt> commands and help.
+For starters, we'll have the new module handle the processing of the following command
+    hrtbt <? or hrtbt>